 If the stock drops to $97 by the option expiration date, the option won’t be exercised.
 She will keep the stock, with the plan to sell another call option soon at an opportune time, anticipating the stock will move back toward the high end of its’ trading range within a week or two based on the stock’s recent trends.

 Ali already made a nice $2 per contract for the call option she sold.

 Ali’s example gives you a basic and broad idea of why a covered call seller may choose an in the money covered call strategy.
 This post goes into more detail ahead, outlining the income, three different outcomes, and potential actions at option expiration for a specific in the money covered call strategy so keep reading.

 When to Use an In the Money Covered Call Strategy

-Higher Income from Covered Calls
+Higher Income from In the Money Covered Calls

-More Covered Calls Get Exercised
+In the Money Covered Calls Get Exercised

 If you hate managing covered calls, in the money strategies may be best for you since more in the money covered call positions get exercised than at the money or out of the money covered call strategies.